nyorain/ny/docs/notes.md

 	- not all bad, just not really polished/finished/tested
 	- 72f206ce9b690078ab6a1e08063aea589af78ba8

+- commit that removed wayland::Output (since it wasn't used anywhere): e1b82d9

 # Events

 - KeyEvents are only guaranteed to contain the valid utf8 value when they are a key pressed event (may or may not contain it on key release)
-- On windows creation events are only sent if a property does not match the value specified in WindowSettings (i.e. is changed -> Event).
+- On window creation events are only sent if a property does not match the value specified in WindowSettings (i.e. is changed -> Event).
-  	- They will also be sent for unknown default values, like defaultPosition/defaultSize
+  	- They will also be sent for unknown default values, like defaultPosition/defaultSize (i guess that is TODO, not always done)
 	- This means if no size event is sent after window creation it has exactly the size specified in WindowSettings